-The search results are limited to original papers published in peer-reviewed journals, with no language restrictions.
-The publication dates shall be through April 2022.
+Search results will be limited to original articles published in peer-reviewed journals, with no language restrictions.
+This review will cover papers published until March 8, 2024.

-Types of Sources
+Types of sources

 Observational studies will be included.
-Interventional trials and systematic reviews will not be included.
-Intervention studies including randomized controlled trials (RCT) and non-RCT, review papers such as randomized reviews, systematic reviews, and meta-analysis, as well as case reports and case series studies that mainly report intervention effects will be excluded from this study.
+This study excludes randomized controlled trials (RCTs), intervention studies that include non-RCTs, systematic reviews, meta-analyses, case reports, and case series studies.